maxtyson123/MaxOS/docs/Notes.md

  outb(portNumber, data)
  outb(0x20, 0x1) //Example using PIC (port 32) and the data 1
 ```
-- To initialize the PIC  ICWs (Initialization Control Words) must be sent
+- To initialise the PIC  ICWs (Initialization Control Words) must be sent
 <!-- TOC --><a name="interrupts"></a>
 ### Interrupts
 This relates to "interrupts.cpp, interruptstubs.s", which are extended by "keyboard.cpp, mouse.cpp".